jbroerken/libmrhab/doc/source/Usage/Module/Module.rst

    :align: center

-Appending modules allows the application to create a path deep inside the application.
+Appending modules allows the application to create a path inside the application.
 This method should be used if a application wants to mirror behaviour like the app flow found in smartphone applications with views (think SwiftUI navigation views).